 Undergrad design classes.
 I've been teaching graphic design and concepting classes since 2011, including assistantships in grad school, and I'm now teaching part-time at the University of Washington.

-My heart is in the introductory classes, and I really enjoy developing projects and exercises that introduce students to the potential of what design skills can really do — for other people and for themselves.
+My heart is in the introductory classes, and I enjoy developing projects and exercises that introduce students to the potential of what design skills can really do — for other people and for themselves.

 Square + Circle.
 This is a drawing exercise I developed to introduce the steps of the design process on the first day of class — highlighting the value of setting goals, concepting, and feedback.
 I love building sandboxes for students to explore ideas.
 It’s part of the fun of teaching: helping guide students to discover specific ideas, but not knowing what kinds of wonderful things they'll make along the way.